 The LIRNs are being offered by Bank of America Corporation ("BAC").
-The LIRNs will have the terms specified in this term sheet as supplemented by the documents indicated herein under "Additional Terms" (together the "Note Prospectus").
+The LIRNs will have the terms specified in this term sheet as supplemented by the documents indicated below under "Additional Terms" (together, the "Note Prospectus").
 Investing in the LIRNs involves a number of risks.
-See "Risk Factors" on page TS-5 of this term sheet and beginning on page S-10 of product supplement LIRN-1.
+There are important differences between the LIRNs and a conventional debt security, including different investment risks.
+See "Risk Factors" on page TS-5 of this term sheet and beginning on page S-10 of product supplement LIRN-2.
+LIRNs: